heroarnab2000/Canvas-Drawing-in-Python-Computer-Graphics/README.md

 # Canvas-Drawing-in-Python-Computer-Graphics
 This is a project designed by Computer Graphics students of STCET.
 It is designed using graphics.py module which is underlaid as the canvas and other drawing techniques are implemented.
+Refer to the canvas folder for better understanding and viewing the code outputs with documentation.

 ## The project is implemented by: